 How I determined the best anime streaming services

-As an anime fan that has been watching anime since I was a kid in the 90’s, I’ve watched a ton of anime over the years.
-I currently use, or have used, many of the streaming services on this list.
-Many I have been using for quite some time, so I’ve seen them evolve over time and how they’ve improved or not improved as well.
+As an anime fan who has been watching anime since I was a kid in the 90s, I’ve watched a ton of anime over the years.
+I currently use, or have used, all of the streaming services on this list.
+Many I have been using for quite some time, so I’ve seen them evolve and how they’ve improved or not improved as well.
 All anime streaming services mentioned on this list are legal platforms.

-Anime is a beautiful medium that is colorful, full of detail, and there’s a number of different art styles that animators have to recreate when adapting these series, so video quality is something I also took into account.
+Anime is a beautiful medium that is colorful, and full of detail, and there are many different art styles that animators have to recreate when adapting these series, so video quality is something I also took into account.
 Many times, they are also a cinematic experience, with incredible sound and music to experience, so I took audio quality into account too.

-So to recap, personal experience, user experience, video quality, cost, size and variety of their libraries, are the metrics I used to determine which of the anime streaming sites are the best.
-With this all taken into consideration, I found the following to be the best anime streaming services of 2023!
+So to recap, personal experience, user experience, video quality, cost, size, and variety of their libraries are the metrics I used to determine which of the anime streaming sites are the best.
+With this all taken into consideration, I found the following to be the best anime streaming services of 2024!
 I will update this post each year with new updates and new anime streaming services if they surface.

 Another thing to keep in mind is that select anime apps are only available for download on certain devices.
 Most commonly, though, they are available on Xbox, PS4+, Nintendo Switch, iOS and Android, Roku and Apple TV.